Are Mouse-Keyboard Players On Overwatch Console Cheaters? Blizzard Speaks Up

 Are you using a mouse and keyboard setup for your Overwatch gaming on the Xbox One or PS4?
 Or have you, too, given up and just switched over to PC?

-[Featured image Dario Lo Presti/Shutterstock]
+[Featured Image Dario Lo Presti/Shutterstock]